CotrimJR/Coursera_C03_W4/README.md

 The final dataset is then replicated and the average of all numeric variables are calculated grouped by subject and activity.

-#### 3. Exporting tidy dataSet to a CSV file
+#### 3. Exporting tidy dataSet to a TXT file

-Generate files `./data/HAR_Dataset.csv` and `./data/HAR_Dataset_avg.csv` that represents the final tidy dataset and the average calculated.
+Generate files `./data/HAR_Dataset.txt` and `./data/HAR_Dataset_avg.txt` that represents the final tidy dataset and the average calculated.

 |File          |Description                                    |
 |--------------|-----------------------------------------------|